-Funding the Default of Baghlan Energy Limited
+Draw Down of Additional Default Amounts of Baghlan Energy Limited

-On July 16, 2014 the Company drew US\$16.5 million of the US\$21 million available loan facility to enable Greenfields Petroleum International Company Ltd. ("GPIC"), a wholly-owned subsidiary of the Company, to fund the defaulted obligations of Baghlan Energy Limited ("Baghlan"), the other shareholder of Bahar Energy Limited.
-With the funding of defaulted obligations, GPIC provides protection to the interest of Bahar Energy in the ERDPSA and ensures the Bahar Project has adequate working capital for operations.
+On November 26, 2014, the Company drew an additional \$2.0 million of the \$21 million available Loan facility to enable Greenfields Petroleum International Company Ltd. ("GPIC"), a wholly-owned subsidiary of the Company, to fund further defaulted obligations of Baghlan Energy Limited ("Baghlan"), the other shareholder of Bahar Energy Limited.
+With the additional drawdown of the \$2.0 million, total funding by GPIC of Baghlan default obligations is now \$18.5 million.
+By funding Baghlan's defaulted obligations, GPIC provides protection to the interest of Bahar Energy in the ERDPSA and continues to ensure the Bahar Project has adequate working capital for operations.
 All transaction and financing costs resulting from using loan facility funds are subject to reimbursement by the defaulting partner.
-GPIC expects the remaining balance of the loan facility will also be drawn down to address Baghlan's additional 2014 funding defaults.
-(See Defaulting Shareholder paragraph in Note 6 - Investment in Joint Venture)
+GPIC expects the remaining balance of the loan facility will also be drawn down to address additional Baghlan funding defaults.
+(See Defaulting Shareholder paragraph in Note 7 - Investment in Joint Venture)